Rise-Vision/platinum-sw-demo/README.md

 ![Screenshot 2](https://content.screencast.com/users/stulees/folders/Snagit/media/f41863ce-b7b3-453d-be95-f576af727533/2017-04-06_18-04-20.png)

+For more detailed information on debugging service workers visit [Debugging Service Workers](https://developers.google.com/web/fundamentals/getting-started/codelabs/debugging-service-workers/)

+### Step 6: Go Offline

 Now try turning off your network and reloading the page.
 You should see your page running offline the same as it did with network.

-For more detailed information on debugging service workers visit [Debugging Service Workers](https://developers.google.com/web/fundamentals/getting-started/codelabs/debugging-service-workers/)
+If you configured precaching any resources, they should be served via your service worker.